 The best places to stay in Iceland in 2019

-When planning a trip to Iceland, you may suddenly realise that you’ve struck the destination jackpot.
+When planning a trip to Iceland get travel tips, you may suddenly realise that you’ve struck the destination jackpot.
 Wherever you’re in the nation, there is something breathtaking nearby, whether that’s great food, dramatic and rocky mountainous landscapes, strong waterfalls or charming fishing villages.
 What can be much harder to figure out is the place to stay in Iceland, based on your priorities.
 Northern lights?
 City life?
 Dramatic landscapes?
 Fear not – when the planning gets a bit overpowering, that’s where we come in.
 We have compiled a list of the top places to stay in Iceland, depending on which tantalising facet of Icelandic life you are in the mood for.